 Brands need to do some investigating to find the right solutions.

-SME 6 again, “analytics is a major part of CX, as it offers insight into how customers interact with the product/service and may be used to predict future patterns or to enhance the existing customer experience."
+Analytics is a major part of CX, as it offers insight into how customers interact with the product/service and may be used to predict future patterns or to enhance the existing customer experience.

 For example, a brand might deploy a chatbot on a product page with a higher than average bounce rate.

-SME 6 adds: “one of the trends in CX I've been noticing lately is chatbots and AI showing up on social media platforms, apps, and websites.
-This helps companies interact with customers 24/7 and reduce response time.”
+One of the trends in CX I’ve been noticing lately is chatbots and AI showing up on social media platforms, apps, and websites.
+This helps companies interact with customers 24/7 and reduce response time.